 Consider alternative viewpoints

-For example, if you got into an argument with a friend, you can try to see things from their perspective, in order to understand why they feel the way that they do.
+One way to do this is to visualize situations from someone else’s perspective, or from a generalized external perspective.
+For example, if you got into an argument with a friend, you can try to visualize the situation from their perspective, in order to try and understand why they acted the way that they did.

-Other debiasing techniques
+Use general debiasing techniques

 Summary and conclusions